 The Group regularly sells to a large base of customers.
 The type and class of customers may differ depending on the Group's business segments.
 For the years ended December 31, 2023 and 2022, more than 73% and 71%, respectively, of the Group's sales of crops were sold to 30 and 34 well-known customers (both multinational and local) with a good credit history with the Group.
 In the rice segment 79% and 74% of sales were sold to 90 and 79 well-known customers for the years ended December 31, 2023 and 2022, respectively.
 In the Sugar, Ethanol and Energy segment, sales of ethanol were concentrated in 122 and 66 customers, which represented 100% of total sales of ethanol for the years ended December 31, 2023 and 2022, respectively.
-Approximately 79% and 100% of the Group's sales of sugar were concentrated in 154 and 158 well-known traders for the years ended December 31, 2023 and 2022, respectively.
-For the years ended December 31, 2023 and 2022, 100% and 94% of energy sales were concentrated in 73 and 59 major customers, respectively.
+Approximately 79% and 100% of the Group's sales of sugar were concentrated in 154 and 158 well-known traders for the years ended December 31, 2023 and 2022, 100% and 94% of energy sales were concentrated in 73 and 59 major customers, respectively.
 In the dairy segment, 54% and 62% of the sales were concentrated in 59 and 53 well-known customers for the years ended December 31, 2023 and 2022, respectively.

-No credit limits were exceeded during the reporting periods and management does not expect any losses from nonperformance by these counterparties.
+No credit limits were exceeded during the reporting periods and management does not expect any losses from non-performance by these counterparties.
 If any of the Group's customers are independently rated, these ratings are used.
 Otherwise, the Group assesses the credit quality of the customer taking into account its financial position, past experience and other factors (see Note 17 for details).
 The Group may seek cash collateral, letter of credit or parent company guarantees, as considered appropriate.
 Sales to customers are primarily made by credit with customary payment terms.
 The maximum exposure to credit risk is represented by the carrying amount of each financial asset in the statement of financial position after deducting any impairment allowance.
 The Group's exposure of credit risk arising from trade receivables is set out in Note 18.

 The Group is exposed to counterparty credit risk on cash and cash equivalent balances.
 The Group holds cash on deposit with a number of financial institutions.
 The Group manages its credit risk exposure by limiting individual deposits to clearly defined limits.
 The Group only deposits with high quality banks and financial institutions.
 As of December 31, 2023 and 2022, the total amount of cash and cash equivalents mainly comprise cash in banks and short-term bank deposits.
 The Group is authorized to transact with banks rated "BBB+" or higher.
 As of both December 31, 2023 and 2022, 5 banks (primarily Credit Agricole, Banco Itaú, Banco Galicia, Portfolio Personal Inversiones and FCI) accounted for more than 80% and 86%, respectively, of the total cash deposited.
 The remaining amount of cash and cash equivalents relates to cash in hand.
-Additionally, during the year ended December 31, 2023, the Group invested in fixed-term bank deposits with mainly two banks
+Additionally, during the year ended December 31, 2023, the Group invested in fixed-term bank deposits with mainly two banks (Banco do Brasil and Itaú), treasury bills and also entered into derivative contracts (currency forward).
+The Group's exposure of credit risk arising from cash and cash equivalents is set out in Note 20.